Quantized Nonlinear Conductance in Ballistic Metals: Non-linear response for a triple point contact

 \section{Non-linear response for a triple point contact}

-In this appendix we evaluate the non-linear response described by Eq. \ref{finalalpha} for a triple point contact, depicted in Fig. \ref{figb1} in which the three contact regions meet at a point and subtend arbitrary angles $\varphi_{p=1,2,3}$.
-We will show that provided all three angles satisfy $\varphi_p < \pi$ the response has the universal form characterized by Eq. \ref{g}.
-This generalizes the analysis of Eqs. \ref{boltzmann}-\ref{q3chiF} to the frequency domain and to a more general geometry.
-We will assume the region boundaries, where $\nabla Q_p({\bf r})$ is non-zero are confined a region of width $b$ about the straight rays shown in Fig. \ref{figb1}.
-The slowly varying condition is satisfied provided $k_F b \gg 1$.
-Provided $\omega b \ll 1$, the result will be independent of $b$.
+In this appendix we evaluate the non-linear response in the frequency domain described by Eq. \ref{finalalpha} for a triple point contact, depicted in Fig. \ref{figb1} in which the three contact regions meet at a point and subtend arbitrary angles $\varphi_{p=1,2,3}$.
+We will show that the non-linear response function consists of two terms with distinct frequency dependences.
+There is an intrinsic term of the form,